TreacherousDev/Treacherous/README.md

 | DOWN          | 4             |
 | LEFT          | 8             |

-With the assigned values, we can map each room to their unique room number by getting the sum of their directions.
+With these assigned values, we can map each room to their unique room number by getting the sum of their directions.
-For deomstration purposes, numbers shall be expressed in hexadecimal notation (1 - F) so that each number occupies only 1 character to make diagrams look more uniform.
+For demonstration purposes, numbers shall be expressed in hexadecimal notation (1 - F) so that each number occupies only 1 character to make diagrams look more uniform.
 ![tileset](https://github.com/TreacherousDev/Treacherous/assets/55629534/8d6f0203-dd5b-4180-b6b6-af52358b6e81)

 ## Sequence